Las Vegas algorithms to generate universal cycles and de Bruijn sequences uniformly at random

-\edit{{\bf Motivation.}~~ This paper is motivated by a recent result from Lipt\'{a}k and Parmigiani~\cite{LP24} that generates random de Bruijn sequences, although not uniformly at random (see Section~\ref{sec:DB}).
+{\bf Motivation.}~~ This paper is motivated by a recent result from Lipt\'{a}k and Parmigiani~\cite{LP24} that generates random de Bruijn sequences, although not uniformly at random (see Section~\ref{sec:DB}).
 In that paper, they compared their approach with an implementation of Fleury’s algorithm~\cite{fleury} to generate Euler cycles, modified by adding randomization.
 That implementation could not generate all possible de Bruijn sequences, however, it served ``as the closest available method for comparison''~\cite{LP24}.
-Indeed, despite the vast literature on universal cycle constructions, and in particular, de Bruijn sequences, we also found no detailed discussion or resource regarding the generation of these sequences uniformly at random, other than a passing comment by Propp and Wilson in~\cite[p.172]{wilson2}.
-This paper attempts to fill this void, even though it is known that a random arborescence in a directed Eulerian graph can be used to generate a random Euler cycle ~\cite{KMUW96}. }
+Indeed, despite the vast literature on universal cycle constructions, and in particular, de Bruijn sequences, we also found no detailed discussion or resource regarding the generation of these sequences uniformly at random, other than a passing comment by Propp and Wilson in~\cite[p.172]{wilson2}. \edit{However, it is well known that a random arborescence in a directed Eulerian graph can be used to generate a random Euler cycle ~\cite{KMUW96}. }